Knee Ligaments

 2. Lateral Collateral Ligament (LCL)

-The lateral collateral ligament is found on the outer side of the knee, attaching to the femur and the fibula.
-It resists forces from the inner side of the knee (known as varus forces).
+The lateral collateral ligament, also known as the fibular collateral ligament, is found on the outer side of the knee, connecting the femur to the fibula.
+It resists forces from the inner side of the knee (known as varus forces) and is the primary restraint against forces that push the knee outwards.

 The lateral collateral ligament is much shorter than the medial collateral ligament making it much less common to injure the LCL than the MCL.